chinmaywali/TaskPro-App/README.md

 ## Description

-The Task Manager App is a simple Python and Kivy-based application for managing tasks and to-do lists.
+The TaskPro App is a simple Python and Kivy-based application for managing tasks and to-do lists.
 It allows users to add, complete, and delete tasks with ease.
 The app also provides a date picker for setting due dates for tasks.

 ---
 ## Screenshots